 As at Site 1262, sharp transitions between carbonate- and clay-rich facies at Site 1267 are an expression of the long-term deepening of the CCD and related changes in ocean carbon chemistry and/or circulation.
-The carbonate-rich facies include the Pleistocene, Pliocene, lower Oligocene, Paleocene, lower-middle Eocene, and Maastrichtian intervals.
-The clay-rich facies include the Miocene and middle to upper Eocene sections, as well as discrete layers at the P/E and K/P boundaries.
+The carbonate-rich facies include the Pleistocene, Pliocene, lower Oligocene, Paleocene and lower-middle Eocene, and Maastrichtian intervals.
+The clay-rich facies include the Miocene and middle to upper Eocene sections, as well as several discrete layers at the P/E and K/P boundaries.
 Preliminary age assignments indicate that each of the major facies changes at Site 1267 corresponds to a previously documented shift in the level of the CCD.
 The Pliocene and Pleistocene sedimentation rates of up to 26 m/m.y. are consistent with moderate rates of carbonate dissolution in this part of the Atlantic Ocean but with noticeably less dissolution than that at Site 1262, which is ~400 m deeper.
-The facies transition between lithostratigraphic Units II and I reflects a regional deepening of the CCD during the late Miocene and earliest Pliocene.
-Similarly, the carbonate-rich lower Oligocene interval (lithostratigraphic Subunit IIB) implies a deep CCD, whereas the underlying upper Eocene clay (lithostratigraphic Subunit IIC) implies a shallow CCD.
+The facies transition between lithologic Units II and I reflects on a regional deepening of the CCD during the late Miocene and earliest Pliocene, as has also been recorded in other cores in the abyssal Atlantic Ocean.
+Similarly, the carbonate-rich lower Oligocene interval (lithologic Subunit IIB) implies a deep CCD, whereas the underlying upper Eocene clay (lithologic Subunit IIC) implies a shallow CCD.
 The contact between these two units is sharp, indicating that the CCD descent occurred rapidly.
-The transition back into clay-rich facies in the mid-Oligocene implies a shoaling CCD.
+The transition back into clay-rich facies in the mid-Oligocene does not imply a shoaling CCD but, rather, local deepening of the seafloor via subsidence.

-The other clay-rich layers are relatively thin but pronounced as they are imbedded within relatively carbonate-rich units.
-They include the P/E boundary (base at 231.53 mcd) that is present within a thick and uniform sequence of upper Paleocene and lower Eocene foraminiferal nannofossil ooze.
-The BEE, including the uppermost appearance of Stensioeina beccariiformis, occurs just below the base of this layer at 231.53-231.62 mcd.
-This is followed by a shift in nannofossil assemblage from abundant Fasciculithus to abundant Zygrhablithus between 230.3 and 230.8 mcd.
-Planktonic foraminifers are heavily dissolved in the clay layer, with only extremely rare specimens of Acarinina soldadoensis, Acarinina coalingensis, Acarinina "chascanona," and Morozovella subbotinae.
+The other clay-rich layers are relatively thin but pronounced as they are imbedded within relatively carbonate rich units.
+They include the P/E boundary (base at 231.53 mcd) that is present within a thick and uniform sequence of upper Paleocene and lower Eocene foraminifer nannofossil ooze.
+The benthic foraminiferal extinction event, including the uppermost appearance of Stensioeina beccariiformis, occurs just below the base of this layer at 231.53-231.62 mcd.
+This is followed by a shift in nannofossil abundance from Fasciculithus to Zygrhablithus between 230.3 and 230.8 mcd.
+Planktonic foraminifers are heavily dissolved in the clay layer with only extremely rare specimens of Acarinina soldadoensis, Acarinina coalingensis, Acarinina "chascanona," and Morozovella subbotinae.
 The basal color contact is relatively sharp, although MS data show a more gradual, steplike increase over the lower 20 cm.
 The upper contact, although gradational, is relatively sharp compared to P/E boundary sections recovered at shallower water depths.
-In essence, the overall pattern is consistent with other pelagic records and is inferred to result from seafloor carbonate dissolution because of the input of methane-derived CO_2 .
+In essence, the overall pattern is consistent with other pelagic records and is inferred to result from seafloor carbonate dissolution because of the input of methane-derived CO2.
 Overlying the clay layer is a sequence of nannofossil ooze, which is slightly richer in carbonate than the unit immediately underlying the clay layer.
-Two other prominent clay layers, which we label the X and Y layers, occur in the lower Eocene at Site 1267.